-The Reflective Journey Foundation is dedicated to helping families facing unforeseen tragic events, supporting children with disabilities, strengthening local communities, and honoring veterans who have served with courage.
+The Reflective Journey Foundation is dedicated to helping families facing unforeseen tragic events, supporting children with disabilities, strengthening local communities, and honoring our first responders and veterans who have served with courage.
 The mission is rooted in compassion and built on real experience with hardship, resilience, and service.
 The foundation exists to provide immediate support, meaningful connection, and practical help when people need it most.

 How We Got Started